-When using for the first time, set up the PV generator according to the respective configuration (also possible later in the "System configuration" menu under the "Components" menu item).
+tion When using for the first time, set up the PV generator according to the respective config uration (also possible later in the "System configuration" menu under the "Components" menu item).

-PV generator configuration 6 - 10 kW
+PV generator configuration 3 - 6 kW

 The installation must be carried out in accordance with the nationally applicable standards and directives.
-If the Arc Fault Circuit Interrupter integrated in the inverter is used for the requirement according to IEC 63027 for arc detection, the solar module strings must not be combined in front of the inverter.
+If the arc detection integrated in the inverter is used for the requirement according to IEC 63027 for arc detection, the solar module strings must not be combined upstream of the inverter.

-PV generator settings: PV 1: ON PV 2: OFF
+MPPT settings: PV 1: ON PV 2: OFF

-Total current less than or equal to 25 A.
+Total current (Idcmax) less than 22 A

-Combined solar module strings with total current less than or equal to 25 A.
+Combined solar module strings with total current $(I{dcmax})$ greater than or equal to 22 A